-UTPD is responsible for preparing and distributing this Annual Security and Fire Safety Report to comply with the Clery Act.
-Within UTPD, the responsibility for preparing the Annual Security and Fire Safety Report is assigned to the Clery Compliance Coordinator.
+UT Public Safety is responsible for preparing and distributing this Annual Security and Fire Safety Report to comply with the Clery Act.
+Within Public Safety, the responsibility for preparing the Annual Security and Fire Safety Report is assigned to the Clery Compliance Coordinator.
 The Annual Security and Fire Safety Report is published and distributed every year by October 1st.
 The Annual Security and Fire Safety Report includes statistics for the previous three years concerning reported crimes that occurred on the university's Clery geography.
 Statistics for Clery Act offenses that did not occur within Clery geography are not included in the university's Clery Act crime statistics even if university students or employees were involved.

-The Clery Coordinator prepares the Annual Security and Fire Safety Report, including the annual disclosure of crime, arrest, and referral statistics, with input from various sources, including: UTPD; the university's Division of Finance and Administration; the university's Title IX Coordinator; the university's Division of Student Life; university Campus Security Authorities; and local law enforcement agencies, including the City of Knoxville Police Department and the Knox County Sheriff's Office.
-For statistical purposes, crime statistics reported to any of those sources are recorded in the calendar year in which the crime was reported.
+The Clery Coordinator prepares the Annual Security and Fire Safety Report, including the annual disclosure of crime, arrest, and referral statistics, with input from various sources, including: UTPD; the university's Office of Title IX; the university's Division of Student Life; university Campus Security Authorities (CSAs); and local law enforcement agencies, including the City of Knoxville Police Department.
+The Clery Coordinator works to reconcile statistics from the Office of Title IX and the Office of Student Conduct to reduce the instance of missing or double counting incidents.
+For statistical purposes, crime statistics reported to any CSA are recorded in the calendar year in which the crime was reported.
 The statistics represent offenses that were reported to any of those sources, regardless of whether the alleged offense was investigated or whether there was a finding of guilt or responsibility.
+In order to collect reported crime information occurring at non-campus properties during student school-sponsored travel, a travel form is listed on the Clery website for travel leaders to complete and submit.
+This information is used to request reported crime information from local law enforcement agencies with jurisdiction over the areas considered to be non-campus property.
+Additionally, the Clery Coordinator works with the Center for Global Engagement to request crime information from international non-campus properties.